Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: XMolRL Framework

-We present ExMolRL, a generative framework that integrates multi-modal data—including phenotypic profiles and chemical language—for the generation of drug-like molecules.
-ExMolRL comprises a phenotypic profile-guided generative module, and a reinforcement learning module that fine-tunes the agent toward desired molecular properties such as binding affinity and quantitative estimate of drug-likeness (QED) scores.
-The phenotypic generator is pretrained on large-scale drug-induced expression profiles and then acts as prior model.
+We present XMolRL, a generative framework that integrates multi-modal data—including phenotypic profiles and chemical language—for the generation of drug-like molecules.
+XMolRL comprises a phenotypic profile-guided generative module, and a reinforcement learning module that fine-tunes the agent toward desired molecular properties such as binding affinity and quantitative estimate of drug-likeness (QED) scores.
+The phenotypic generator is pretrained on large-scale drug-induced expression profiles and then acts as a prior model.
 Next, RL is utilized to refine the agent model toward desired molecular attributes, while mitigating reward hacking effects that may compromise molecular uniqueness.
-Once trained, ExMolRL generates molecules guided by expression profiles and informed by the structural context of target proteins.
+Once trained, XMolRL generates molecules guided by expression profiles and informed by the structural context of target proteins.